NotNotState/tomsblog/content/index.md

 ## Reasons for this "blog"

 - No one is reading a 2 page CV, so I'll link potential employers here if they desire more info
-- Force myself to log progress/thoughts each week
+- Log thoughs on personal projects, and what i've learned/been up to...
-- Wanted to build a Markdown to HTML parser from scratch
+- Wanted to build a Markdown to HTML parser from scratch, so here we are

 Want to get in touch?
 [Contact me here](/contact).